ekline/draft-dtn-ethernet/draft-ek-dtn-ethernet.md

 As this memo is Informational it uses BCP14 langauge only for clarity.

-# Assignment of an EtherType by IEEE

-The IESG is requested to approve an application to the IEEE Registration Authority for an EtherType for BTP-U.

 # Assignment Considerations

 Allocation of the following Ethernet parameters is requested.